 Copaiba essential oil is one of the very few essential oils that can be taken by mouth safely.

 The many other Copaiba oil benefits.

 Besides being used for pain relief Copaiba oil benefits also include:

 - Used with a carrier oil to apply topically for joint and muscle pain relief.
 Apply at up to 5% concentration.

 - Used topically as a mild antiseptic for wounds.

 - Used in a diffuser to relieve stress and anxiety and improve mood.

 - Can be used diluted as a mouthwash to improve gum and tooth health.

-If you are looking for an essential oil that is pain-relieving, anti-inflammatory, antiseptic, and relieves stress, Copaiba oil is just what you are looking for.
-The Copaiba oil I offer is 100% therapeutic grade oil sourced from Brazil by a wholesale distributor here in the US.
+If you are looking for an essential oil that is pain-relieving, anti-inflammatory, antiseptic and relieves stress, Copaiba oil is just what you are looking for.
+The Copaiba oil we offer is 100% pure oil sourced from Brazil by a wholesale distributor here in the US.